 Pros

-- Supports 30+ languages for international courses
+- 30+ languages for international courses

-- Works across platforms — iOS, web, Chrome extension, Android
+- Works across platforms. iOS, web, Chrome extension, Android

-- Affordable compared to the cost of course fees
+- Affordable next to course fees

-- Improves retention through active study techniques
+- Better retention through active study

 Cons